Ethereum upgraded to a new blockchain infrastructure. What does that mean for the crypto market?

 Overall, the crypto market dropped far below its all-time high of $2.9 trillion in 2021 to right under $1 trillion in the first half of 2022.
 Crypto market experts assert the dip is a consequence of changes in US economic conditions, rising inflation, and now, the SEC raising concerns about the legality of crypto trading after the Merge.

-Crypto trading might not be the one-way ticket to millionaire status as it once was poised to be–at least for right now.
+Crypto trading might not be the one-way ticket to millionaire status it once was poised to be -- at least for now.